nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

 # Wind Turbine Time-Series Anomaly Detection System

-This project provides an end-to-end anomaly detection framework for wind turbine time-series data.
+This project provides an anomaly detection framework for wind turbine time-series data sourced from Kaggle.
-It supports both rule-based and machine-learning–based approaches to detect abnormal behavior in turbine performance metrics such as generator speed, power, and pitch temperatures.
+It supports both rule-based and machine-learning–based approaches to detect abnormal behavior in turbine performance metrics such as power and pitch temperatures.

 ---